triplePatrik/CubeSatADCS/README.md

 @mainpage Attitude Determination and Control System main page

-# CubeSat Attitude Determination and Control System
+# CubeSat Attitude Determination System

 Developed by Remy Chatel for the University of Glasgow in the context of a MSc in Electrical and Electronical Engineering.

+# CubeSat Attitude Determination System

+Developed by Patrik Pauliny for the University of Glasgow in the context of a MEng in Mechatronics.

 ## Description
 ### Overview of the project